California to hold workshop on giant solar power plant

-April 20 (Reuters) - California energy regulators will hold a workshop on April 26 for private solar power company BrightSource Energy’s proposed 500-megawatt Hidden Hills solar power plant estimated to cost more than $2.7 billion.
+(Reuters) - California energy regulators will hold a workshop on May 9 for private solar power company BrightSource Energy’s proposed 500-megawatt Hidden Hills solar power plant in California estimated to cost more than $2.7 billion.

-If approved, the project will provide power to California power company PG&E Corp under two power purchase agreements already approved by the state’s utility regulators in 2010, according to releases by the California Energy Commission and BrightSource which is headquartered in California.
+According to releases late Thursday by the California Energy Commission and BrightSource, the project, if approved, will provide power to PG&E Corp under two purchase agreements already approved by state’s utility regulators in 2010.

 Construction of the Hidden Hills project was expected to be completed by the fourth quarter of 2014 or the first quarter of 2015 with commercial operation in the first half of 2015.